Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Abstract

 \section{Abstract}

-We show that Hermitian Matrix Models support the occurrence of a new type of phase transition characterised by dispersive regularisation of the order parameter near the critical point.
-Using the identification of the partition function with a solution of a reduction of the Toda hierarchy, known as Volterra system, we argue that the singularity is resolved via the onset of a multi-dimensional dispersive shock described by an integrable flow in the space of coupling constants.
+We show that Hermitian matrix models support the occurrence of a new type of phase transition characterised by dispersive regularisation of the order parameter near the critical point.
+Using the identification of the partition function with a solution of a reduction of the Toda hierarchy, known as Volterra system, we argue that the singularity is resolved by the onset of a multi-dimensional dispersive shock of the order parameter in the space of coupling constants.
 This analysis explains the origin and mechanism leading to the emergence of {\it chaotic behaviours} observed in $M^{6}$ matrix models and extends its validity to even nonlinearity of arbitrary order.